bieyuan001/Javascript-Practise-Easy-Examples/README.md

 # JS-Practise-Easy-Examples
 Here are some examples to help you learn Javascript
   - Slider Practise
-  - Word Counter and Change random Colors
+  - Word Counter and Change Random Colors